aseptilena/responsive-tables/README.md

 This software has been tested on all modern browsers.
 Including mobile browsers.

 # License
-Housekeeping is licensed under the MIT License, please see the LICENSE file.
+Responsive tables is licensed under the MIT License, please see the LICENSE file.

 # Acknowledgement
 This software is based on the [stackedTable](https://github.com/ralphja16/stackedTable) software from user [ralphja16](https://github.com/ralphja16), as built for Stimuliz.